‘You. Are. Who. You. Eat.’

-Feed Me is a 2022 British darkly comedic horror film about a depressed man who encounters a deranged man who wants to slowly eat him alive.
+Feed Me is a 2022 British dark comedic horror film about a depressed man who encounters a deranged man who wants to slowly eat him alive.

 The Black Hat Magic Productions-Dark Fable Media co-production also stars Christopher Mulvin, Hannah Al Rashid, Samantha Loxley, Dani Filth, Clare Almond plus Anto Sharp, Craig Hinde, James Monteith, Nadia Lamin, Rachel Oakes, Nick Tuck, Simba Masaku, Sandra Howard-Williams and Suzi Toms.